Aktion AB

-In spring 1940 Frank, the four district governors and the corresponding security and military officials held several conferences, including some jointly with the Soviet NKVD, to formalize the plans for AB.
-Shortly afterwards the Gestapo, SS, SD and SiPo in the GG began arrests.
-Over 30,000 Polish citizens were taken into custody over the next several months.
-It is believed that about 7,000, including those labeled as suspected of criminal activities), were subsequently massacred secretly at various locations, such as the forest complex near Palmiry northwest of Warsaw.
-Despite Frank's initial intentions to quickly execute all those arrested, at Reichsfüherer Heinrich Himmler's request many were sent to concentration camps where they often died, including the first group of prisoners to arrive at Auschwitz.
-Memorials to the victims of AB have been erected in many of the places, usually in remote forests, where they were taken to be shot.

-The resistance soon recovered from the major setback AB inflicted.
-By late 1941 the German authorities decided to instead use tactics that more specifically targeted known or suspected underground groups, as more Poles from all walks of life began taking action against the occupiers, contrary to German expectations.
-Mass executions did continue as a method of state terror, joined later by the extermination of Jews, Roma and others the Nazis considered racially undesirable.
-After the war, some of those responsible, such as Frank, were executed for war crimes, while others involved at lower levels either died before they could be tried on the charges they faced, or evaded prosecution by living under assumed names.
+In spring 1940 several conferences were held, including some jointly with the Soviet NKVD, to formalize plans for AB.
+Shortly afterwards arrests began.
+Over 30,000 Polish citizens were taken into custody; about 7,000 were subsequently massacred.
+Despite Frank's initial intent to quickly execute all arrestees, at Reichsführer Heinrich Himmler's request many were sent to concentration camps, including the first to arrive at Auschwitz.
+The resistance soon recovered from the major setback.
+By late 1941, the Germans switched to tactics that more specifically targeted known or suspected underground groups, as more Poles from all walks of life began taking action against the occupiers, contrary to German expectations.
+Mass executions continued as a method of state terror.